Bombing of Guernica: 2016 film

-The 2016 film Guernica leads up to and culminates in the bombing of Guernica, set against the background of personalities involved in press coverage of the war.
+The 2016 film Guernica leads to and culminates in the bombing of Guernica, set against the background of personalities involved in press coverage of the war.

 Comparison to other related bombings in the Spanish Civil War

 Bombings of Jaén and Córdoba

-On 1 April 1937, at 17:20, the Spanish city of Jaén, one of the few areas in Andalucia under Republican control at that point of the Civil War, was bombed by 6 German bombers.
+On 1 April 1937, at 17:20, the Spanish city of Jaén, one of the few areas in Andalusia under Republican control at that point of the Civil War, was bombed by 6 German bombers.
 The bombers made a single raid over the city, in which an estimated 150 people were killed.
 The order for the Jaén bombing was written and signed by General Gonzalo Queipo de Llano, and is preserved in the Spanish National Archives.

-On 1 April 1937, at noon, the Andalucian city of Córdoba, under rebel control at the time, had been heavily bombarded by seven bombers under the command of the Republican Government.
+On 1 April 1937, at noon, the Andalusian city of Córdoba, under rebel control at the time, had been heavily bombarded by seven bombers under the command of the Republican government.
 The civil population was warned about the bombing.
-The main target of the attack was the General Military Hospital in the city.
+The main target of the attack was the general military hospital in the city.
 It is estimated that 40 people were killed by the attack, about half of them in the hospital.
-The same day at 20:00, the Republican government signed an order to execute "as many National Prisoners as people died in the Jaén bombing".
+The same day at 20:00, the Republican government signed an order to execute "as many National prisoners as people died in the Jaén bombing."
 The order was carried through.